seejwy/skapi-doc/getting-started/README.md

 ### Optional parameters

-The Skapi constructor accepts an optional options object as the third argument.
+The skapi constructor accepts an optional options object as the third argument.
 Use this object to customize Skapi's behavior.

 ```javascript
 const options = {